jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

 * Declare and inject __Test Doubles__ in the __Given__ section of the tests to resolve dependencies.
 This may require more seams via method extraction.
 * Once the test no longer throws exceptions, focus upon the __Then__ portion of the test by adding __Assertions__ and __Verifications__.
 For example, if the public method returns a String, then add an assert declaring that the expected return value is something outrageous, such as: _Fred Flintstone_.
 This will fail, but it will also identify the actual String that was returned by the legacy code.
 Replace _Fred Flintstone_ with what the public method returned.
 This has revealed the legacy code’s behavior.
 It’s documented in an automated and repeatable test.
 * Run the test with code coverage activated.
 This will identify the lines of code that were executed in test.
 Put on your detective hat and look for other behaviors that can be asserted or verified.
 Add them in the __Then__ section of the test.
-* While the Characterization Test documents revealed behavior, we may still not understand what is being revealed.
+* While the Characterization Test documents revealed behavior, you may still not understand what is being revealed.
 You may not be able to provide a test name that indicates behavior specification or intent.
 Don’t be concerned about this.
 Choose a name that describes what the test is doing instead.
 * Repeat with a new test until you the tests cover as much of the scoped legacy code as possible.

 Characterization Tests are an exploratory tool.
 We use them to reveal behavior, not define it.
 We never know when all of the behaviors have been revealed.
 Creating enough Characterization Tests is a judgement call.
 Code coverage is probably our greatest tool in determining if we have enough Characterization Tests.
 When statements have no coverage, then we know that there is more work to do.
 Complete coverage does not guarantee that all behaviors have been covered, but uncovered code is a clear indication that there's uncovered behavior.
-Mutation Testing is another tool, which I'll cover in a future blog (TBD).
+Mutation Testing is another tool that can aid in knowing when you have sufficient tests.
+I'll cover Mutation Testing in my next blog entry (TBD).

 Characterization tests are a behavior exploration, discovery and revealing technique.